Wealth and Financial Freedom.

 I’ll stop there because many people believe $35,000 a month is ridiculous.

 As you learn and implement these ideas though, you may find your mindset changing and someday you may think $35,000 a month is a small income stream.

-If you set it up with the end in mind and proper systems in place, the only work you should have to do once you have your massive financial river flowing, all you need to do is keep up with it and tend it like a garden.
+If you set it up with the end in mind and proper systems in place, once you have your massive financial river flowing, all you need to do is keep up with it and tend it like a garden.

 Take a moment now to stop and think: